p2-inc/keycloak-user-migration/README.md

 This switch can be toggled to decide whether groups which are not defined in the legacy group conversion map should be migrated anyway or simply ignored.

+### Case insensitive username comparison

+This switch can be toggled to decide if the username comparison between local and remote is done in a case insensitive fashion.
+Keycloak automatically lower cases usernames and a check in the user federation plugin can yield a mismatch, even if the user entered the name properly.